Yiling-J/piper/README.md

 ```
 ## Add Config Files
 Add your config files to your config folder, usually your config folder should be under project root folder.

+toml example, you can also use yaml or json.
 ```console {12-20}
 project
 └── config